-- H-1B: An H-1B is employer-sponsored, meaning that the hiring department chooses whether to sponsor or renew a sponsorship.
-A visaholder cannot sponsor himself or herself in H-1B.
-The hiring department will work closely with the Immigration Specialist in the Office of the General Counsel on all paperwork related to the H-1B visa.
-Because it can take as long as six months to obtain or renew an H-1B, it is important to begin the process early and promptly supply all requested documentation.
+- H-1B: An H-1B is employer-sponsored, meaning that the hiring department chooses whether to sponsor, or renew a sponsorship.
+A visaholder cannot sponsor himself or herself for H-1B status.
+The hiring department will work closely with the Immigration Specialist in the Office of the General Counsel on all paperwork related to the H-1B.
+Because it can take six months (or longer) to obtain or renew an H-1B, it is important to begin the process early and promptly supply all requested documentation.
 There is a six-year maximum for H-1B, so one should consult with an immigration attorney at least one year before the end of this period to determine what other status may be an option for continuing employment in the United States

-- O-1 and EB-3: Persons needing an O-1 or EB-3 visa or a renewal should work with their own immigration attorney.
+- EB-3: Persons needing EB-3 visa or a renewal should work with their own immigration attorney.